With the weather starting to change it’s my favorite time of year…

-For so many years July 4th was Dear Husband’s family’s weekend.
-While his family is great they are on the more secular side, so when the kids were small we generally spent “American” holidays with them and “Jewish” holidays with mine.
+When the kids were small we generally spent “American” holidays with Dear Husband’s family (Memorial Day, July 4th, Labor Day, Thanksgiving) and “Jewish” holidays with mine.
 It was a good arrangement.
 Dear Husbands family lived on the really south side of Chicago…about 5 ½ hours south, and it was a fun (ha ha ha) drive down to Carbondale with the kids loaded up in the back of the car.

 I’ve written about some of those drives.
 Lot’s of corn.
 Lot’s of soybeans.
 Lots of green, flat, fields.